wso2/docker-ei/docker-compose/integrator-broker-bps-analytics/README.md

      > If you are to try out an already released tag, after executing 2nd step, checkout the relevant tag, i.e. for example: <br> git checkout tags/v6.4.0.1 and continue below steps.

+  3. [Optional] If you are using WSO2 product Docker images with WSO2 updates, replace the WSO2 product Docker image names (relevant `image` attribute under each WSO2 product profile service) in the Docker Compose deployment definition.

+   **Note**: By default, each product profile service is configured to use WSO2 product Docker images with GA releases.

   4. Execute following Docker Compose command to start the deployment.
      ```